 That's why Stubbs recommends shopping around for the best prepaid cards.

 "If you shop around," she says, "you can find ones that have reasonable fees.
 Hopefully, you only have to pay the fees for long enough for your kid to understand how the card works."
-Once your child gets wise as to how credit cards work, he or she can move on to the real thing.
+Once your child gets wise as to how credit cards work, he or she can move on to student credit cards.

 Among the prepaid cards Stubbs recommends because of their low fees are: